Bundesliga: Klinsmann's Hertha revolution continues with January transfer window | DW | 31.12.2019

 One of the qualities Klinsmann is expected to bring to the Hertha role is an ability to shake up a culture that has grown stale, something he was charged with doing in his time at the helm of the German national team.

 As well as the proposed clearout and early return to training, the 55-year-old coach has reportedly imposed stricter rules in an attempt to stiffen up the club's culture, something he also tried in his short stint coaching Bayern.
-One of the early alterations is in the fashion department, with Klinsmann insisting his players should not wear tracksuits while travelling with the club. (reason?
-More professional)
+One of the early alterations is in the fashion department, with Klinsmann insisting his players should not wear tracksuits while travelling with the club in attempt to increase professionalism.

-No doubt, the new man will be looking to drill his tactical and cultural approach in to his squad as Hertha head to their training camp in the USA, where Klinsmann (has) lived for several years, this week.
-(As far as I know, his family are still in the US and he intends on going back)
+No doubt the new man will be looking to drill his tactical and cultural approach in to his squad as Hertha head to their training camp in the USA, where Klinsmann has lived for several years, this week.

 He'll hope that by the time they return, one or two new faces might also need bringing up to speed.
 But speed is a quality very much of the essence.
 Hertha's next opponent after the winter break?
 Bayern Munich.
 Revolutions have to start somewhere.